sharanya-27/Pizza_Sales_Analysis_SQL/README.md

 ![image](https://github.com/sharanya-27/pizza_sales_analysis/assets/142989454/01f1620f-1370-445a-9ccf-4205d9800a30)

-The chart illustrating the monthly trend of total orders offers insights into the overall order activity throughout the month.
+The monthly trend of total orders offers insights into the overall order activity throughout the month.
 Identifying peak periods of high order activity can aid in resource allocation, production planning, and promotional efforts.
 By recognizing monthly trends, businesses can adjust their operations to capitalize on high-demand periods and optimize efficiency during slower periods.

 __4) % of Sales by Pizza Category__